Sexual orientation and gender identity

 Whether you identify as gay, lesbian, bisexual, queer, asexual or transgender, cross dressing, straight or any other sexuality, I believe you have the right to be yourself in your community without needing to explain yourself or to ‘define’ yourself for others.

 I have met with a number of lesbian couples during my clinical sexology years, mainly to help with relationship issues.
 I see fewer gay men.
-This may be because there are appropriate counselling services available elsewhere.
+This may be because there are alternative counselling services available elsewhere.

 More commonly, I have met with many people who are exploring their sexuality generally.
 Often, they are not sure how to define themselves.
 It can be a relief when they hear me say that we don’t really need to have a fixed definition of out sexuality or sexual preferences.
 These may change and evolve over time anyway.
 I am always happy to explore questions of sexuality and sexual orientation with people.